-Canon 1D Mark IV versus Fujifilm X-T2
+Canon 1D Mark IV vs Fujifilm X-T2

-The Canon EOS-1D Mark IV and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in October 2009 and July 2016.
+The Canon EOS-1D Mark IV and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in October 2009 and July 2016.
 The 1D Mark IV is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark IV) and an APS-C (X-T2) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 16 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is considerably smaller (50 percent) than the Canon 1D Mark IV.
 Moreover, the X-T2 is substantially lighter (59 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.